CudaText-addons/cuda_config_toolbar/readme/readme.txt

 - icon file (size can be any, can mismatch current icon set)
 - command: usual CudaText commands + plugin commands, you can choose both in menu (like CudaText Commands dialog).

+Notes:
-Note: buttons can have caption, or icon, or caption+icon.
+- buttons can have caption, or icon, or caption+icon.
-Note: buttons cannot be added during configuring session, they will be added after CudaText restart.
-Note: dialog field "Visible for lexers" needs comma-separated lexer names, in any case.
+- dialog field "Visible for lexers" needs comma-separated lexer names, in any case.
 None-lexer must be specified as "-" char.
-Empty field: buttons is always visible.
+Empty field: button is always visible.
+- buttons cannot be changed during configuring time, they will be changed after CudaText restart.

 Author: Alexey T.